 From time to time, beneficiaries of a life insurance policy may dispute each other’s entitlement to the life insurance proceeds.
 A dispute may arise for many different reasons, but some reasons include:

-The initial beneficiary form or change of beneficiary form(s) were not completed properly by the policy owner (i.e., negligently).
+Change of beneficiary form(s) were not completed properly by the policy owner (i.e., negligently).
 For example, the allocation of the percentages of the proceeds may not equal 100%, or there may be confusion caused by designating certain beneficiaries as primary or contingent.

 One of the beneficiaries is entitled to receive some or all of the proceeds pursuant to a divorce settlement.

 One of the beneficiaries is alleged to have murdered the policy owner, which may disqualify that beneficiary from receiving any proceeds under a “slayer statute.”

 One of the beneficiaries allegedly exercised undue influence over the policy owner in order to convince or force the policy owner to list the beneficiary as the recipient of some or all of the proceeds.

 The policy owner allegedly lacked the mental capacity to designate beneficiaries to receive some or all of proceeds.